-If you or a loved one is struggling with mobility issues, consider a custom-designed bathroom that can meet your needs, from the experts at Bespoke Bathing.
+If you or a loved one is struggling with mobility issues, consider a custom bathroom from the experts at Bespoke Bathing.
 We specialise in disabled bathroom solutions to allow people with mobility issues to bathe in safety and comfort.
 Our professional surveyors can visit your home to get a better idea of your needs, before custom designing a bathroom that suits all your requirements.
-You can request a brochure here or a home visit here for a free home assessment.

 We’re proud to offer a range of equipment, including walk-in showers, walk-in baths, wet rooms and mobility showers.
 You don’t have to compromise on beauty or practicality when you choose a bathroom from Bespoke Bathing, and we serve customers throughout England, Scotland, and Wales.
 For more information about our bathroom solutions or to discuss your requirements, don’t hesitate to give us a call today or contact us via the website.